-Decorative bookbindings are included in this display, which celebrates 25 years of one of the most prestigious competitions in Europe.
+Decorative bookbindings were included in this display, celebrating 25 years of one of the most prestigious competitions in Europe.

-Created from a range of materials, the bindings shown are the work of 25 past winners of the competition.
-Runs from 21 February to 13 April.
+Created from a range of materials, the bindings shown were the work of 25 past winners of the competition.
+Ran from 21 February to 13 April 2019.

 Established by the Library in 1993, the Elizabeth Soutar Bookbinding Competition was generously sponsored by Mrs Elizabeth A Clark (formerly Soutar) of Moray in memory of her late parents.

 Thanks to a bequest after her death in 2008, the competition has continued, with support from the Magnus and Janet Soutar Fund.